Class FilenameUtils

 public static String getBaseName(String fileName)

-This method will handle a file in either Unix or Windows format.
+This method will handle a path in either UNIX or Windows format.
 The text after the last forward or backslash and before the last dot is returned.

 a/b/c.txt --> c